+*: Horizontal topic expected result/target of the action

+**: Cross-cutting topic expected result/target of the action

+P1F2: Pillar 1 Flagship 2 for Topic 1.2, Action 1.2.2.

 Topic 1.3 – Maritime and marine governance and services

 The EUSAIR places a strong emphasis on maritime and marine governance and services as integral components of its future strategy.
 Effective governance and services in the maritime and marine domains are essential for the sustainable and integrated development of the region and includes Maritime Spatial Planning (MSP) of man-made activities that should balance economic development, environmental protection and social well-being in the Adriatic-Ionian region.
 Therefore, it has strong links with the other 4 Pillars of the EUSAIR.